How to Become a Physicians, Pathologists in Pennsylvania

 Obtain Pennsylvania licensure or certification

 Pennsylvania may require specific licensing or professional certification for physicians, pathologistss.
-Requirements vary by state — contact the Pennsylvania Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Pennsylvania Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Pennsylvania

-Pennsylvania employs 300 physicians, pathologists.
+Pennsylvania employs 210 physicians, pathologists.
+The highest concentrations are in Philadelphia-Camden-Wilmington.

 Physicians, Pathologists salary range in Pennsylvania